 Elf on the Shelf® Adventure Scavenger Hunt

 The Elf on the Shelf® is a cherished Christmas tradition celebrated in households around the world.
-This November, for a fifth straight year, Santa will send some of these magical Scout Elves from the North Pole to Knoxville, Tennessee to be adopted by over two dozen downtown Knoxville businesses.
+This November, for a sixth straight year, Santa will send some of these magical Scout Elves from the North Pole to Knoxville, Tennessee to be adopted by over two dozen downtown Knoxville businesses.
 Families are invited to explore downtown and find where these little Scout Elves have landed each night for a fun-filled holiday scavenger hunt.

 Holidays on Ice

 Whether with family, friends or on a date you'll love skating in the heart of Downtown Knoxville in Market Square!

 Holidays on Ice presented by Home Federal Bank is a great way to make memories that will last long after the holidays are over.
 Enjoy skating under the stars and twinkling lights while listening to music every night.
 There may even be a panda sighting by our Holidays on Ice Mascot, 'Peppermint Panda'!